What Do Compressed Deep Neural Networks Forget?: Introduction

-\textbf{Contributions} We establish consistent results across multiple datasets--- CIFAR-10 \citep{Krizhevsky09learningmultiple}, CelebA \citep{liu2015faceattributes} and ImageNet \citep{imagenet_cvpr09}, widely used pruning and quantization techniques, and model architectures.
+\textbf{Contributions} We run thousands of large scale experiments and establish consistent results across multiple datasets--- CIFAR-10 \citep{Krizhevsky09learningmultiple}, CelebA \citep{liu2015faceattributes} and ImageNet \citep{imagenet_cvpr09}, widely used pruning and quantization techniques, and model architectures.
 We find that: \begin{enumerate} \itemsep0em \item Top-line metrics such as top-1 or top-5 test-set accuracy hide critical details in the ways that pruning impacts model generalization.
-Certain parts of the data distribution are far more sensitive to varying the number of weights in a network, and bear the brunt cost of varying the weight representation. \item The examples most impacted by pruning, which we term \textit{Pruning Identified Exemplars (PIEs)}, are more challenging for \emph{both} models and humans to classify.
+Certain parts of the data distribution are far more sensitive to varying the number of weights in a network, and bear the brunt of the cost of varying the weight representation. \item The examples most impacted by pruning, which we term \textit{Pruning Identified Exemplars (PIEs)}, are more challenging for both models and humans to classify.
 We conduct a human study and find that PIEs tend to be mislabelled, of lower quality, depict multiple objects, or require fine-grained classification.
-Compression impairs model ability to predict accurately on the long-tail of less frequent instances. \item Compressed networks are far more brittle than non-compressed models to small changes in the distribution that humans are robust to.
-This sensitivity is amplified at higher levels of compression. \end{enumerate}
+Compression impairs the model's ability to predict accurately on the long-tail of less frequent instances. \item Pruned networks are more sensitive to natural adversarial images and corruptions.
+This sensitivity is amplified at higher levels of compression. \item While all compression techniques that we evaluate have a non-uniform impact, not all methods are created equal.
+High levels of pruning incur a far higher disparate impact than is observed for the quantization techniques that we evaluate. \end{enumerate}

-\textbf{Implications} An understanding of the trade-offs incurred by model compression is critical when quantized or compressed deep neural networks are used for sensitive tasks such as face recognition \citep{pmlrbuolamwini18a}, health care diagnostics \citep{2017Andre} or self-driving cars.
-Results on CelebA show that PIE over-indexes on protected attributes like gender and age, suggesting that compression may amplify existing algorithmic bias.
-For sensitive tasks, the introduction of pruning may be at odds with fairness objectives to avoid disparate treatment of protected attributes and/or the need to guarantee a level of recall for certain classes \citep{2019arXiv190110566Z,NIPS2016_6316}.
-Compression techniques are already widely used in sensitive domains like health care in order to fulfill tight resource constraints of deployment.

 Our work provides intuition into the role of capacity in deep neural networks and a mechanism to audit the trade-offs incurred by compression.
 Our findings suggest that caution should be used before deploying compressed networks to sensitive domains.
 Our PIE methodology could conceivably be explored as a mechanism to surface a tractable subset of atypical examples for further human inspection \citep{Leibig2017,ZHANG1992}, to choose not to classify certain examples when the model is uncertain \citep{Bartlett2008, NIPS2016Cortes}, or to aid interpretability as a case based reasoning tool to explain model behavior \citep{NIPS2016_6300, Caruana2000, Hooker2019ABF}.